 Maintaining the time-tested balance between labor unions and employers is critical to economic growth and job creation.
 The NLRB, however, has undertaken an aggressive agenda that threaten this balance.
 Its proposed "quick snap" election rules, its allowing for the formation of “micro unions”, its pending decisions, and its complaint against Boeing could have a more significant impact on manufacturers than the Employee Free Choice Act, which the National Association of Manufacturers (NAM) helped defeat in Congress.

 OSHA has pushed forward complex and costly rules without the necessary justification.
-Additionally, OSHA has proposed a rule that would require publically reporting workplace incidents without any context for the data.
+Additionally, OSHA has proposed a rule that would require publicly reporting workplace incidents without any context for the data.
 This has the potential to cast significant and unfair mischaracterizations on a company or, perhaps, entire industries without moving closer to the shared goal of worker safety.

 The NAM is committed to defending the rights of manufacturers and their employees and fighting changes to our labor law system that undermine employer-employee relations.